1. What Serc is and what it is used for

 - Swallow the tablets with water.

-- Take the tablet with or after a meal.
+- Preferably take the tablet with a meal.

 How much Serc to take